Germany needs to ban Hezbollah, US Ambassador Grenell says | DW | 06.09.2019

 Grenell also argued that the group's tolerated presence in Germany allows it to recruit new members and solicit donations.

 According to German government figures, there are currently an estimated 1,000 Hezbollah members in Germany.
-Groups affiliated with Hezbollah in Berlin are seen as a leading force behind annual anti-Israeli Al-Quds demonstrations.
+Groups affiliated with Hezbollah in Berlin are seen as a leading force behind annual anti-Israel Al-Quds demonstrations.

 Read more: Germany's anti-Semitism debate raises its head at pro-Palestinian march in Berlin